mozilla/gcp-ingestion/docs/architecture/overview.md

 - Must accept configuration mapping `uri` to PubSub Topic
     - Expected initial topics are Structured Ingestion, Telemetry, and Pioneer
 - Must accept configuration defining HTTP headers to capture

+### Account Ecosystem Decryptor

+- Must have access restricted to a limited set of operators
+- Must have access to a set of encrypted private keys stored in the source repository or on GCS
+- Must have access to KMS to decrypt the private keys on startup, holding them in memory
+- Must throw away any payload that does not match expected structure
+  - The payload must contain valid JSON
+  - The payload may be compressed via `gzip`
+  - The payload must contain a top-level field called `ecosystem_anon_id` and must _not_ contain top-level fields `ecosystem_user_id` or `previous_ecosystem_user_ids` (which indicate a client not conforming to Account Ecosystem Telemetry contracts)
+- Must replace field `ecosystem_anon_id` with the decrypted value in a field called `ecosystem_user_id`
+- Must replace array-type field `previous_ecosystem_anon_ids` if it exists with the decrypted values in a field called `previous_ecosystem_user_ids`

 ### Raw Sink